erwinsot/erwinsot/README.md

-# Hello! 👋 I'm Erwin
+# Hi There 👋

-## About Me
+I'm Erwin
-I'm a student of engineering with a specialized focus on backend development using Java and Spring Boot.
-I enjoy crafting robust and efficient applications that meet client needs.
+🖥️ I'm a Systems and Computer Engineer with a specialized focus on backend development using Java and Spring Boot.
+I enjoy creating robust and efficient applications that meet client needs.
 I have experience in designing and implementing RESTful APIs, as well as integrating with both relational and non-relational databases.

 ## My Skills
 - **Programming Languages:** Java, JavaScript